Israeli military ensembles: Regional and musical ensembles past and present

-All bands are found in the Education and Youth Corps of the IDF's Manpower Directorate.
+All IDF bands are found in the Education and Youth Corps of the IDF's Manpower Directorate.
 While this applies to most military bands, the IDF Orchestra belongs to the directorate's Regime and Discipline Branch that is responsible for Israel's state and military events.
 The Outstanding Musicians Program is the most common avenue that soldiers take to develop their musical skills during their military service.